dbos-inc/durable-swarm/README.md

 Then use `DurableSwarm` instead of `Swarm` in your applications&mdash;it's a drop-in replacement.

-Under the hood, this works because the decorators declare Swarm's main loop to be a durably executed workflow and each chat completion or tool call to be a step in that workflow.
+Under the hood, this works by declaring Swarm's main loop to be a durably executed workflow and each chat completion or tool call to be a step in that workflow.
 DBOS persists the input of a workflow and the outputs of its steps in a Postgres database.
 Therefore, if your workflow is ever interrupted, DBOS can automatically resume it from the last completed step!